Dr Jules Lamers

 • quantum many-body systems (Calogero–Sutherland, Ruijsenaars–Macdonald),

-• currently with an emphasis on the elliptic case (Baxter–Belavin, Felder).
+• and in particular the elliptic case (Baxter–Belavin, Felder).

 My preprints can be found on arXiv.
 See also my profile on StackExchange.